If you’re anything like us, you probably have one or two – or even more – losing scratchcards lying around at home.

 Think about all the other things involved with making and distributing scratchcards, a lot of energy from factories, carbon dioxide from vehicles that move them around the country and all the plastic that packs of scratchcards come in.

-Want a greener alternative, well check out this list of online scratchcard games:
+Want a greener alternative?
+Check out our recommended online scratchcard games.